hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 An asynchronous statement may be pre-empted at any time, even partially during its execution.
 Hence, it is imperative to avoid **data races**:

-Within a task block, a statement inside a `foreach`, `async`, or `map` is considered concurrent with another statement if they are not ordered by an `after` statement.
+Within a `compute` block, a statement inside a `foreach`, `async`, or `map` is considered concurrent with another statement if they are not ordered by an `after` statement.
 Writing to an array in a statement of a `foreach`, `async`, or `map` block while concurrently reading from it or writing to it in another statement anywhere is considered a *data race* and is considered undefined behavior.